Would I Lie to You?: Rounds

 In all rounds, the scoring system is the same: teams gain a point for correctly guessing whether a statement is true or not, but if they guess incorrectly the opposing team gets a point.
 Each episode running time is 30 minutes, so some questions are edited out prior to airing.
 In addition, the comic format allows each team member to question and joke with the opposing team.
 Hence, each episode has differing total scoring points reflecting the varying number of questions asked and answered.

 During series one through series five, it was impossible for viewers to follow the scores until they were read out at the end of each round, as some questions were edited out, and the final scores reflected the total questions played while filming each episode (not reflecting the final edits for the 30 minute running time).
 However, starting with series six on, the scores were re-recorded to reflect what had made the aired edits and not the whole filmed recording.

-The highest regular episode's total score is 22 points, series one, episode one, aired 16 June 2007, with a final score of 11-11, a draw between David's team and Lee's team.
-The earliest lowest regular episode's total score is 4 points, series seven, episode four, aired 24 May 2013, with a final score of 3-1, a win for David's team against Lee's team — since then, few more episodes also have a final score of 4 points.
-(The lowest score ever is the Children in Need Special's total score of 2 points, aired 18 November 2016, with a final score of 1-1, a draw between David's team and Lee's team.)